samzoozi/gold-forecast/README.md

 | XGBoost           | 4          | 0.0137 |
 | Linear Regression | 4          | 0.0140 |

-Evaluation results on the absolute price value prediction
+Evaluation results of the gold price value prediction on the test set are as follows:

 | Model             | Days ahead | RMSE  |
 | ----------------- | ---------- | ----- |